alexandremahdhaoui/tooling/cmd/ci-orchestrator/README.md

   - You control everything end-to-end.
   - Best practices built-in.

+## How do we want to achieve these goals ?

+- OPINIONATED
+  - One paradigm to rule them all.
+  - No need to solve problems in thousands of different ways.
+  - Get started easily by following common recipes

+- OPEN SOURCE
+  - Most of the problems you want to solve, might already have been solved by someone else.
+Instead of reinventing the wheel checkout others contributions.
+And if you find a new way to solve the problem, feel free to share it with others.

 ### What are the goals we want to achieve?

 - ARTIFACTS